Our Memorable Motorcycles man, Frank Melling, 30 years ago experiencing the cold of a Swedish winter and the country’s new army motorcycles.

 The little plane bounced around in the blizzard as we lurched lower and lower.
 Finally, we were at tree height and there was still no sign of anything I recognized as a runway and my fingers had clawed holes in the aluminum sides of the seat.
 I was petrified.
 As we were about to plummet into the trees and be consumed by a dreadful fireball, a narrow strip of tarmac appeared from nowhere, the little plane floated down like a feather and everybody disembarked as if nothing had happened.
 Just another normal day of landing in a blizzard in an aircraft borrowed from a museum.

 The big culture shock for me was the cold.
 In England, we don’t truly have cold – or hot for that matter either.
 If we have half an inch of snow, the country grinds to a halt and all the TV stations carry stories of mothers unable to trudge through snowdrifts so deep that they are covering the tires of their baby carriages and of schools closed because of the dangers to kids of snow blindness.
-Truly, we are a limp-wristed nation when it comes to any extreme of weather.
-Here it was cold – eyeball freezingly cold.
+Truly, England is a limp-wristed nation when it comes to any extreme of weather.
+Here in Sweden it was cold – eyeball-freezingly cold.

 Norbert explained the idea behind the Army bike.
 The Swedish army wanted a motorcycle which could transform a raw beginner to an expert rider in five working days.
 The bike had to be a true multi-purpose machine which would have decent highway performance, be good on the tens of thousands of miles of forestry trails which cover much of Sweden and, critically, would work in deep snow.

 Husqvarna’s solution was an elegant piece of engineering.
-Using most of the bits from their existing 250cc enduro bike, the factory designed a truly remarkable gearbox.
-Initial drive was taken up by a centrifugal clutch just like a Honda 50 Cub.
-This was well proven practice and nothing radical.
-As the rpm increased, a series of dog clutches engaged ever higher gears until top in the three speed ‘box was reached.
+Using most of the bits from its existing 250cc enduro bike, the factory designed a truly remarkable gearbox.
+Initial drive was taken up by a centrifugal clutch, just like a Honda 50 Cub.
+This was well proven in practice and nothing radical.
+As the rpm increased, a series of dog clutches engaged ever higher gears until the top of the three speed ‘box was reached.

 When the throttle was closed, the engine free-wheeled.
 As power was applied again, the rear wheel speed told the gearbox what gear it needed – and off you went.
 It really was that simple.
 In fact, it was easier for non-motorcyclists to ride the bike because they knew nothing about engine braking or using a clutch.